Marketing communications: Interactivity

 Interactivity is a characteristic feature of the Internet that was described in 1996 by John Deighton.
 He argued that in the then-new Internet business environment, clients rather than the marketers usually start the interaction, by actively looking for the information that they need.
 Moreover, personal responses of customers will be collected by corporations and their individual demands will be met according to their desires.

 On the one hand, traditional media are "push" formats where marketers broadcast their messages to customers, but do not allow direct feedback.
 The interaction between the two parties is few and far between.
 On the other hand, Internet media have the attribute of "pull" where customers have the freedom to search for whatever they wish.
-For instance, whenever a consumer types "flower" on Google's search engine, an advertisement of a specific flower shop might be placed on the top or bottom of the search result page by the Google AdWords program.
+For instance, whenever a consumer types "flower" Google's search engine, an advertisement of a specific flower shop might be placed on the top or bottom of the search result page by the Google AdWords program.
 Google makes use of the client's search history and location to place an appropriate ad.
 The traditional one-way "push" communication is supplanted by the more productive two-way "push and pull" interaction.

 Individualization

-Compared with the traditional media where the same information is received by all consumers, Internet media can send information "tailored" to the needs of a specific consumer.
-This is another advantage of two-way interaction of the Internet media.
+Compared with the traditional media where the same information is received by all consumers, As another advantage of two-way interaction, internet media can carry information "tailored" to the needs of a specific consumer.
 One of the first and most prominent examples is the personalized service provided by Amazon in which consumers are called by their names and "tailored" recommendations are provided according to their previous purchase records.
 Furthermore, besides "tailored" individual service, with the accumulation of consumers' information on the Internet, mass customization becomes possible in which companies provide "tailored" content to particular segments of consumers with similar interests.
 Douban is a Chinese social networking service website that allows its users to rate movies, TV dramas, music and concerts.
 It rapidly grew to 200 million registered users in 2013 (founded in 2005).
 In addition, people who like the same TV drama, like Game of Thrones, or fans of the same movie star, such as Tom Cruise, will group together to discuss and share their feelings.
 This allows companies to take advantage of mass customization to sell products or reinforce their brand equity in suitable target groups.
 By doing so, the interaction and co-operation of companies and consumers are deepening, widening and multiplying in a variety of ways.